 These are the operations and procedures that will govern your non-profit organization.
 They’re not required by law, but as your internal rule book your non-profit can’t efficiently operate without them.
 Issues covered should include:

-To get started, you can leverage this Bylaws Template to craft a customized bylaws document but these will definitely change over time.
+To get started, you can leverage a Bylaws Template to craft a customized bylaws document but these will definitely change over time.
 Thankfully you’ll have a records book (Step 6) to keep track!